piti-diablotin/agate/README.md

   - Construct your own structure with condensed phonons

 # How to install
-  Altough the **abiout** package is available on Windows, MacOS and Linux, only the Linux and MacOS under Hombrew procedures will be presented.
+  Altough the package is available on Windows, MacOS and Linux, only the Linux and MacOS under Hombrew procedures will be presented.

 ## Ubuntu